 The outputs of this analogue computer can be sampled by normal audio cards.
 For full 3D gesture rendering, 3 channels of audio are required.
-To allow calculation of distances - requiring FM modulation of the carrier - one should use the fourth analogue channel to sample the modulation signal.
-(5) The circuit, three channels according to the circuit above, fits nicely on a Eurocard board (100x160 mm) and looks like this:
+To allow calculation of distances - requiring FM modulation of the carrier - one should use the fourth analogue channel to sample the modulation signal [6].
+The circuit, three channels according to the circuit above, fits nicely on a Eurocard board (100x160 mm) (Figure 6).